TheNumber5/magnetic-induction-2d/README.md

 ```
 The output file can be viewed in gnuplot or similar programs.

-In gnuplot you can use the following command to plot the result:
+In gnuplot you can use the following command to plot the resulting vector field:
 `plot "[Path to output file]" using 1:2:3:4 with vectors head filled`

+For the gradient you can use the command:
+`plot "[Path to output file] with image"`

 Additional information is in the .docx document.